sncosmo/sncosmo/docs/simulation.rst

 So far so good.
 The only problem is that ``x0`` doesn't vary.
-We'd like it to be randomly distributed with some scatter around the hubble line, so it should depend on the redshift.
+We'd like it to be randomly distributed with some scatter around the Hubble line, so it should depend on the redshift.
 Here's an alternative:

 .. code:: python